 Zoho Projects logo.

-Zoho Projects is a cloud-based project management solution.
+Zoho Projects is a cloud-based project management platform with a clean UI, solid automations, and strong value.

 Zoho dashboard.